shrpnsld/workspace/README.md

 # Completion

 There's a bash completion script, that you can install with `install-completion-script` action.
 It works for project and branch names when using options `-p`, `-B`, `-b`, `-r`, `-a`.
-On large amount of projects completion can be slow, so you can specify list of projects for completion script to track in the file `completion-sources`.
+On large amount of projects completion can be slow, so you can specify list of projects for completion script to track in the file `completion-paths`.

 # Custom actions

-Custom actions are stored in `custom-actions` file.
+Custom actions are stored in `custom-actions` file in configuration locations.

 The syntax for defining custom action is the following: